pl-ca/ClangAutoComplete/README.md

  - selectors: List of characters that will trigger auto-completion ( if "autocomplete_all" is set to "false" )
  - clang_binary: Location of clang binary (if it is not in the path)
  - You can copy the whole settings file under your project base folder named as ".clangautocomplete" to have the plugin load those instead of the general settings.
+ - debug and verbose: Set to true to help understand what is going wrong (if completion is not working)

 ##Recommended plugins for C development
 Here are some useful plugins I use alongside ClangAutoComplete to have a more complete experience.